Is it safe to travel to Mexico? Your helpful health and safety guide

 • Entering Mexico by land (driving): A valid passport book or card is required.
 You must stop at a National Migration Institute (INM) office to obtain an entry permit.
 You will also need a temporary vehicle import permit to bring a U.S.-registered vehicle beyond the border zone.
 For more information, check out the driving section of this guide.

-Important: At Travelex, we are unable to offer collision coverage for driving in Mexico (whether in your own car or a rental car).
+Important: At Travelex, we're unable to offer our rental car damage upgrade for driving in Mexico (whether in your own car or a rental car).

 • Bringing in valuable items: Travelers bringing goods into Mexico beyond their personal effects worth US$300.00 or more must declare those goods with Mexican customs (SAT) or risk having them confiscated.
 This also applies to used goods or clothing, including items for donation.